I’m a bit late for the Catholic Cuisine Hallowed Days Blog Fair, but I wanted to share a few ideas.

 1 carrot, pared

-4 Tablespoons unsalted butter (or margarine, if necessary)
+4 Tablespoons unsalted butter (substitute, if necessary)

 3 Tablespoons olive oil